dickyw71/Jean-Wheatley-tributes/README.md

 >_"At school she played on the Hockey team and also competed for the county."_

 >_"In December 1960, at age 15, Jean left Highoakham school to work in the office of Kirk Brothers Builders in Mansfield were she learned, amongst other things, how to use the 'Telex' (the forerunner of fax, email, and text messaging).
-She later moved jobs to Mansfield Metalbox where she worked until the early 1970s."_
+She later moved on to Mansfield Metalbox where she worked until the early 1970s."_

 >_"During a night-out in Nottingham, with her friend 'Katie Burns', Jean met Alan Wheatley and they began 'courting' soon afterwards."_